nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

+---
+include: [syntax-table]
+---

 # Syntax highlighting
-Nue uses automatically highlights syntax blocks with an internal [Glow](/blog/introducing-glow/)  syntax highlighter.
+Nue uses automatically highlights syntax blocks with [Glow](/blog/introducing-glow/).
+It's a classless and fully semantic library that is specifically designed to work well with the global design system.

-## Styling
+## Styling syntax blocks

 ### HTML markup
-Syntax blocks generate fully classless HTML where as the language tokens are marked up with standard HTML tags.
+Syntax blocks consists of standard HTML tags only and there are not class names.
 For example:

 ```
 <pre>